MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 ## Customer eligibility

-Microsoft Flow US Government is available to:

-- US federal, state, local, tribal, and territorial government entities
-- Other entities which handle data that is subject to government regulations and requirements
-- Where use of Microsoft Flow US Government is appropriate to meet these requirements, subject to validation of eligibility.

-Microsoft's validation of eligibility includes confirmation of:

-- Handling data subject to International Traffic in Arms Regulations (ITAR), law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) Policy, or other government-regulated or controlled data.

-- Validation may require sponsorship by a government entity with specific requirements for the handling of data.
+Microsoft Flow US Government is available to (1) US federal, state, local, tribal, and territorial government entities, and (2) other entities which handle data that is subject to government regulations and requirements and where use of Microsoft Flow US Government is appropriate to meet these requirements, subject to validation of eligibility.
+Microsoft's validation of eligibility includes confirmation of handling data subject to International Traffic in Arms Regulations (ITAR), law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) Policy, or other government-regulated or controlled data.
+Validation may require sponsorship by a government entity with specific requirements for the handling of data.

 Entities with questions about eligibility for Microsoft Flow US Government should consult their account team.
 Microsoft re-validates eligibility when it renews customer contracts for Microsoft Flow US Government.